MileHacker Logo

 Cultural Dress Code

 Modesty is very important in Karbala.
-Your adherence shows respect for local culture and faith.
-Both men and women must dress modestly for places of worship and generally in public.
+Your adherence is a sign of respect for local culture and faith.
+Both men and women must dress modestly for holy places and generally in public.
 Women must wear a headscarf (hijab) at shrines and often in public.
-Abayas are sometimes available for rent at shrine entrances.
+Abayas are sometimes can be rented at shrine entrances.

 Modesty Guidelines